Planning-Inspectorate/dynamic-forms/README.md

 ## Requirements

 To use this package nunjucks must be configured so that the component view files are available, and static assets must be made available for certain components and styling.
+Some nunjucks templates are required to correctly render the question pages and task list views.

 ### Nunjucks